 Start here!
-To understand the new tax credit and your health insurance options
+What's the tax credit and what are my options?

-As of January 2014, everyone will be required to have health insurance.
-Some of us might have coverage through an employer or a government program, but for the rest of us, Your Health Idaho will offer individuals and families a way to get coverage.
-Tax credits may even be available to help right away by paying a portion (or even all!) of your monthly health insurance .
+As of January 2014, everyone is required to have health insurance.
+Your Health Idaho offers individuals and families, who don’t have coverage through an employer or the government, a way to shop for health insurance.
+You may even qualify for a tax credit that pays for a portion (or even all) of your monthly insurance .

-Click here to go to the Idaho Health Insurance Exchange, where you will be able to apply for the new tax credit, see your options and enroll in a plan.
+Click the link below to go to Your Health Idaho.
+You can see all your coverage options, apply for the tax credit, and enroll in a new plan.

 Starting in 2014, you must be enrolled in a health insurance plan that meets basic minimum standards.
 If you aren’t, you may be required to pay a tax penalty.
 This penalty will be either 1% of your taxable income OR a flat dollar amount – whichever amount is greater.
 The flat dollar amount will increase every year you are without health insurance.
 It starts at $95 in 2014, $325 in 2015 and $695 in 2016.
 You won’t have to pay a penalty if you have very low income and coverage is unaffordable to you or for other reasons, including your religious beliefs.
 You will also be able to apply for a waiver asking not to pay an assessment if you don’t qualify automatically.
 More information can be found here: http://healthreform.kff.org/the-basics/requirement-to-buy-coverage-flowchart.aspx